hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu_test_network.rst

-  installed Sawtooth and generated keys on the other nodes, perform :ref:`Step 1 <appdev-multinode-install-label>` and :ref:`Step 2 <appdev-multinode-keys-label>` on those nodes, then gather the keys nodes from ``/etc/sawtooth/keys/validator.pub`` on each node.
+  installed Sawtooth and generated keys on the other nodes, perform :ref:`Step 1 <appdev-multinode-install-label>` and :ref:`Step 2 <appdev-multinode-keys-label>` on those nodes, then gather the public keys from ``/etc/sawtooth/keys/validator.pub`` on each node.

 .. include:: ../_includes/create-genesis-block.inc